webbcam/tiflash/tests/README.md

 image=<Full path to a valid image hex file>
 enabled=true
 ```
+You can have multiple device entries (labeled by the [Device Name]) in your
+setup.cfg file.
+Each Device Name must be listed under the [devices] section
+along with a boolean value stating whether to perform tests on this device.
-You can have multiple device entries (labeled by the [Device Name]) in your devices.cfg file.
-When you run any tests that interact with hardware, the test(s) will be run on each of these devices.
+When you run any tests that interact with hardware, the test(s) will be run on
+each of these devices.

 * **[Device Name]** - unique identifier for the device entry
 * **serno** - serial number of device